golonzovsky/eagle-eye/README.md

 - [ ] make docker to see host tomcat (does it even make sense?)
 - [x] travis build
 - [ ] travis push docker image to hub
+- [ ] compose setup with separate backend and frontend in different containers + CORS